59 Productions

-Fifty-Nine Productions (59 Productions) is a design studio with offices located in London and New York City.
+Fifty-Nine Studio (59 Studio) is a design studio with offices located in London and New York City.

 Origins

-59 Productions was founded in Edinburgh by Leo Warner (shortly joined by co-founder Mark Grimmer).
+59 Studio was founded in Edinburgh by Leo Warner (shortly joined by co-founder Mark Grimmer).
 Their early public projects were largely video-led designs for theatre, and included video designs for Stellar Quines Theatre Company's Sweet Fanny Adams in Eden in 2003, and video designs for the then recently formed National Theatre of Scotland's Roam and Black Watch in 2006, which was featured at the Edinburgh Festival Fringe and won several awards.

-59 Productions relocated to London, where they began a series of collaborations at the Royal National Theatre.
+59 Studio relocated to London, where they began a series of collaborations at the Royal National Theatre.
 Critics at The Guardian commented that with an adaptation of The Waves that they worked on, the team had "created an entirely new art form".

 Warner and Grimmer were part of the original creative team for War Horse in 2007, which won several Laurence Olivier Awards in London and five Tony Awards for its subsequent production on Broadway.

-59 Productions worked on its first opera in 2007 at the English National Opera, providing the projection design for Philip Glass's Satyagraha, directed by Phelim McDermott and co-directed/designed by Julian Crouch, both of the theatre company, Improbable.
+59 Studio worked on its first opera in 2007 at the English National Opera, providing the projection design for Philip Glass's Satyagraha, directed by Phelim McDermott and co-directed/designed by Julian Crouch, both of the theatre company, Improbable.
 This was the first of several collaborations with Improbable, including the design for the Metropolitan Opera's 125th Anniversary Gala in 2009, which raised over $10 million.

-In 2012, director Danny Boyle asked 59 Productions to provide the animation and projection design for the opening ceremony of the 2012 Summer Olympics, which was viewed by over a billion people.
+In 2012, director Danny Boyle asked 59 Studio to provide the animation and projection design for the opening ceremony of the 2012 Summer Olympics, which was viewed by over a billion people.
 They also led the design of the David Bowie exhibition for the Victoria and Albert Museum.
 The company was commissioned for the Light the Sails project at the Sydney Opera House for the 2014 Vivid Sydney Festival.
 In 2015, they were responsible for the projection design for the first-ever Broadway production of George Gershwin's An American in Paris.
-The production won four Tony Awards, including Best Scenic Design of a Musical for Bob Crowley and 59 Productions.
+The production won four Tony Awards, including Best Scenic Design of a Musical for Bob Crowley and 59 Studio.